frank06/ranger/README.md

 Tested on latest Chrome, Chromium, Firefox, Safari, IE 9/10/11, Opera for Windows 8, Android stock browser, Chrome for Android, Chrome for iPhone, iPad mobile Safari.

-## Documentation

-For now, look at the tests.

 ## Basic usage

 ```js